-Who Rides in the Bridal Car?
+Who gets in the bridal car?

 How Many People Should Ride in the Bridal Car?

-Who Drives the Bridal Car?
+Who Uses the Bridal Car?

 Especially when throwing money in envelopes to children, which is our custom and tradition, the driver must be very careful to avoid causing any accidents.
 Since the groom cannot cope with both the excitement of the wedding and the stress of driving at the same time, the bride's car is usually driven by someone from the groom's family.
 (For example, it could be a brother, cousin, uncle.)
 But of course, it should not be forgotten that a close friend and a private driver are among the options.

 Some couples prefer to be alone in the bridal car.
 In this case, the driver of the bride's car is naturally the groom.